dCache/dcache/BUILDING.md

 comes with version 3.0.5.
 See https://maven.apache.org/install.html
 on how to install a newer version.

 It is recommended to use JDK 1.8 for building.
-Running the result on newer JDKs should be possible.
+Running the resulting binaries on newer JDKs should be possible.

 Building
 --------